 Tony Stewart left Daytona as the victor, but Kenseth left as the driver everyone else is going to have to beat at the next superspeedway, which will be Talladega in The Chase.

 Stewart reeled off finishes of third, second and second at Pocono, Michigan and Sonoma, respectively.
-He didn’t have the strongest car at Daytona, but pulled a smooth last lap pass, using the side draft off Biffle and Kenseth to power past both cars.
+He didn’t have the strongest car at Daytona, but pulled a smooth last-lap pass, using the side draft off Greg Biffle and Kenseth to power past both cars.

 Brad Keselowski didn’t seem to have luck on his side on Saturday.
 It didn’t matter though because he willed his No. 2 Dodge to an eighth-place finish.
 Keselowski was clipped in an accident and had the rear end of his car damaged while sitting in his pit stall (Ryan Newman spun into Keselowski’s pit).

-Brad certainly didn’t give up.
-With the aerodynamics all out of whack on the No. 2, Keselowski drove to the top 15, but spun coming off of Turn 4 on lap 146.
-Coming off of Turn 4 on the final lap on Saturday, he found himself directly in the middle of the pack as the big wreck started, but he slammed on the brakes and did some impressive maneuvering to come out eighth.
+Keselowski certainly didn’t give up.
+With the aerodynamics all out of whack on the No. 2, Keselowski drove to the top 15, but spun coming off turn 4 on lap 146.
+Coming off turn 4 on the final lap on Saturday, he found himself directly in the middle of the pack as the big wreck started, but he slammed on the brakes and did some impressive maneuvering to come out eighth.
 He had to work for it, but it wasn’t a bad follow-up to his win at Kentucky.

-*Kevin Harvick* had the No. 29 in the top 5 on the final lap Saturday.
+Kevin Harvick had the No. 29 in the top five on the final lap Saturday.
 Unfortunately for Harvick, he never saw the checkered and ended up 23rd.
-That late race magic that we saw early in 2011 that led to wins at California, Martinsville and Charlotte, has disappeared in 2012.
+That late-race magic that we saw early in 2011 that led to wins at California, Martinsville and Charlotte, has disappeared in 2012.